-- С Satisfactory - D Passing, less than satisfactory - F Failing - W Withdrawal (issued to students who withdraw before the final drop deadline).
-Students who are enrolled after the final drop date must receive a letter grade (A-F). - MW Military Withdrawal awarded to active or reserve military personnel upon receipt of military orders compelling a withdrawal from courses. - Pass formerly CR (Credit), (C or higher) Ρ units are not calculated in GPA. - NP No Pass formerly NC (No Credit), (less than a C) units are not calculated in GPA.
-Pass or No Pass may be assigned only if the course is indicated as pass/ no pass or if the student has elected this option. - Incomplete Incomplete academic Т work for unforeseeable, emergency and justifiable reasons at the end of the term, may result in an "I" symbol being entered in the student's record.
+- MW Military Withdrawal awarded to active or reserve military personnel upon receipt of military orders compelling a withdrawal from courses. - P Pass formerly CR (Credit), (C or higher) units are not calculated in GPA. - NP No Pass formerly NC (No Credit), (less than a C) units are not calculated in GPA.
+Pass or No Pass may be assigned only if the course is indicated as pass/ no pass or if the student has elected this option. - I Incomplete Incomplete academic work for unforeseeable, emergency and justifiable reasons at the end of the term, may result in an "I" symbol being entered in the student's record.
 An incomplete grade may be given only after the student has contacted the instructor; awarding of an "I" is at the discretion of the instructor.